jwdunne/jamesdunne.dev/content/posts/must-have-programming-tools.md

 date: 2023-04-05 09:42:41+00:00
 ---

 **Forget programs.
-The most important productivity tool for programmers is your mind.
+The most important productivity tool for programming is your mind.
 And the next best set of software development tools are ones that take care of you.**